Roy Horniman: Early life

+Career

 Playwright and novelist

 After he left school, Horniman briefly worked in an office.
 In 1887 he embarked on an acting career calling himself 'Roy' Horniman, a name he retained throughout his life and professional career as an actor, writer and dramatist.

 As an actor, Horniman played in a number of dramatic productions in various West End theatres.
 He was a cast member in the following stage productions: Echo at the Trafalgar Square Theatre (April 1893), The Super at the Criterion Theatre (May 1894), Romeo and Juliet at the Prince of Wales' Theatre (May 1896), Uncle Thatcher at the Court Theatre (June and July 1896), The Littlest Girl at the Court Theatre (July 1896) and Number One Round the Corner at the Court Theatre (October to December 1896).
 Horniman was also a cast member in Shakespeare's Hamlet at the Lyceum Theatre in late 1897 and late 1898 and the successful original London production of the musical comedy Florodora at the Lyric Theatre from late 1899 to March 1901.

 Horniman was described as "a wealthy bachelor and admirer of Oscar Wilde" and "a lesser follower of Wilde in his Dorian Gray mode".
 Wilde's The Picture of Dorian Gray was published in 1891.
 Horniman was described by a contemporary as "a well-to-do bachelor who knew what did and what did not suit him, marriage being in the latter category, the social round in the former".

 During the 1890s Horniman established himself as a writer, initially contributing short stories to literary magazines.
 By the end of the decade he had one of his plays produced in a West End theatre.
 Horniman's play, Judy, was produced at the Prince of Wales' Theatre in May 1899.

 Horniman's first novel The Sin of Atlantis, published in 1900, had an occultist theme involving past lives and the submerged continent of Atlantis.
 A reviewer writing in The Athenæum described Horniman's English as "occasionally slipshod", adding: "but he has ingenuity and imagination, and from most unpromising material has produced a readable story".

-Photograph of Roy Horniman, from The Illustrated London News, 8 August 1908.